 API Endpoints

-The HTTP server provides two main endpoints:
+The HTTP server provides the following endpoints:

 - Execute endpoint:

-- Execute DQL queries
+POST /<base_path>/execute - Execute DQL queries

 - Health check:

-- Simple health status
+GET /<base_path>/health - Simple health status

 Security Considerations